DesaleRohit/CPP-Basic-Codes/README.md

 # CPP-Basic-Codes
-This repository contain all CPP Basic Pragrames
+This repository contain all CPP Basic Code